-New exhibitor Esme Winter specialises in high-quality decorative stationery.
-Her products are made entirely in the UK and Europe using acid free, FSC assured papers and vegetable-based inks.
-The marbled paper designs created in collaboration with marbled paper artist, Jemma Lewis particularly caught my eye.
+New exhibitor to Maison & Objet 2016 Esme Winter specialises in high-quality decorative stationery.
+Her products are made entirely in the UK and Europe using acid-free, FSC assured papers and vegetable-based inks.
+The marbled paper designs created in collaboration with the marbled paper artist, Jemma Lewis particularly caught my eye.

 Italian design brand Meridiani always grab my attention and while they were not showing any new to market items on their stand I really thought how they used colour to make their products pop was outstanding.
 They are also not afraid to use saturated colour on their products either particularly on their Spencer and Pinto tables.
 Watch out for their new releases at Salone Milan 12-17 April.